YinniKun/PHYS449_Final_Project_Group_7/README.md

 and the model will save the true and measured concentrations for each chemical species, initial loss, all losses, and the predicted p values over epochs as .txt files to ``./data``

-To generate the plots, go to the directory of the model, and use:
+To generate the plots from the .txt files after training, go to the directory of the model, and use:

 ``python3 plot.py``

+Then the graphs will be save as .pdf files to ``./plots/``.

 ## Results